svorobyov/security-scans-07-crash-course/Azure-DevOps-security-pipelines/README.md

 ## Explanations

-1. Material prepared and used for Solita crash course on 2023-03-15
+1. Material prepared and used for my DevSecOps crash course on 2023-03-15

 2. This repository contains sample Azure DevOps pipelines for a few security scans with a few extremely useful